 Political mail is a unique classification.
 It can be either letter or flat size, and when properly claimed and prepared by USPS rules, is considered First Class mail for processing and delivery.
 In other words, Political mail can be designated as Marketing Mail (lower postage and slower delivery) and get the benefits of first-class processing.
 Political Mail then moves to the front of the processing line, even ahead of first-class mail, to be processed as quickly as possible.

-A – We have a few best practices that we follow to help work with you to get the desired in-home date.
-Without giving away our secret sauce, here are a few things to consider when planning your campaign.
-First, how many postcards, or letters, will you be mailing for this campaign?
-What geographical area are these being delivered to, a small area, or across the USA?
-Will you want us to print and mail or you have the mail printed already and just want us to mail it for you?
+Answer: We have a few best practices that we follow to help work with you to get the desired in-home date.
+Without giving away our secret sauce, here are a few things to consider when planning your direct mail political campaigns.
+First, how many postcards or letters will you be mailing for this campaign?
+What geographical area are these being delivered to, a small area or across the USA?
+Will you want us to print and mail it, or do you have the mail printed already and just want us to mail it for you?
 When will the art files for printing be ready?
 Do you have an estimated postage amount you’ve budgeted for?
-These questions are just a few of the inputs required to work with clients to get the closest in-home date as possible.
+These questions are just a few inputs required to work with clients to get the closest in-home date possible.

-Q – What is the best size postcard to mail?
+Question: What is the best size of political postcards to mail?

-A – “Best” can be very subjective but we interpret it to mean two things.
-First, what size gets the most conversions, ultimately votes.
-Second, what size gives you the best bang for the buck, or cost.
-With these assumptions these are the answers or questions, we reply with.
+Answer: “Best” can be subjective, but we interpret it as two things.
+First, what size gets the most conversions, ultimately, votes?
+Second, what size gives you the best bang for the buck or cost?
+With these assumptions, these are the answers or questions we reply with.
 What is your budget?
-Is your postcard already designed?
+Are your political postcards already designed?
 Has the design been verified as a USPS Automation Compatible mailpiece?
 The 4 most common sizes we mail are:

 - 5.5″ x 8.5″